melroy89/gitlab-deployer/README.md

 Assuming you already fulfilled the requirements above.

 1. Clone the project: `git clone git@gitlab.melroy.org:melroy/gitlab-deployer.git`
-2. Install the NodeJS depedencies via: `npm install`
+2. Install the NodeJS dependencies via: `npm install`
 3. Prepare the `.env` (see [.env.example](.env.example) file), like setting the `GITLAB_SECRET_TOKEN` environment variable.
 4. To start the bot by executing: `npm start`